dustyshaw/StudyNest/README.md

 - [ ] Link to assignment resources
 - [ ] Be able to assign personal score on assessment

+**Points for this week**
 5 pts - Experience: 3 instances where elements re-order themselves on smaller screens
 5 pts - Experience: all experiences mobile friendly
 ---
 ## Nov 23 - Steaks & Progress